Vanderbilt coach Lea promotes Lynch to offensive coordinator

 - Clark LeaAmerican football coach

-NASHVILLE, Tenn.
-(AP) Vanderbilt coach Clark Lea has promoted Joey Lynch to offensive coordinator and hired Alex Bailey as wide receivers coach.
+NASHVILLE, Tenn. — Vanderbilt coach Clark Lea has promoted Joey Lynch to offensive coordinator and hired Alex Bailey as wide receivers coach.

 Lea announced the changes Friday.